What is a noun?

 5 – Material Noun

-Things made of matter are called ‘material things’ and names given to them are called material nouns.
-It also denotes the matter or substance of which things made.
+Things made of matter are called ‘material things’ and names were given to them are called material nouns.
+It also denotes the matter or substance of which things are made.

 Examples